Owner Document

 para.ParagraphFormat.StyleName = "Heading 1";

-Now we can add the paragraph node to the main section of the document.
+Now, it’s time to add the paragraph to the main text of the first section in the document.

 doc.FirstSection.Body.AppendChild(para);